 A commonly asked question pertaining to service animals is whether owners can take them to school.
 There are protections that allow them in the workplace, however, does this hold true in schools as well?

 In all cases, service dogs are to be allowed on school campuses to help their owners achieve a level of independence and security in a world that caters to those without disabilities.
 Service animals serve an important purpose and provide emotional support and physical assistance to their owners, which is a big reason why service dogs are protected and permitted on campus.

-Students of any age who have a disability deserve the right to have their service dog with them throughout the school day, and school districts are required to acknowledge these needs.
-Since service dogs are allowed on campus, the school officials have to cater to both the student and the working animal's needs.
+Students of any age who have a disability deserve the right to have their Service animals with them throughout the school day, and school districts are required to acknowledge these needs.
+Since service animals are allowed on campus, the school officials have to cater to both the student and the working animal's needs.

 These modifications to the basic school procedure help protect students and their service dogs by guaranteeing their right to independence in the classroom setting.

 While officials have to consider the needs of the other students who are attending the school, they have to make things work so that students who have disabilities can learn and that their service dogs can complete their job without anything or anyone interfering.

 While basic law protects Service animals and grants them access to these public schools and institutions, there are some things to know about how these laws work in practice and what protections service dogs and their owners have.